 Theatre Jacksonville is a volunteer based community theatre whose mission is to enrich lives and broaden cultural understanding through community participation in theatre arts.

 This mission supports inclusion and the development of diversity in the Company's artistic, volunteer, audience and donor bases.
 This goal is achieved through presenting plays and programs of noted artistic excellence, supporting volunteers and students with exceptional training and educational opportunities, and allowing for the development of unique and/or original performance projects and events by Florida artists.

 2020.
 In March, Theatre Jacksonville closes the playhouse due to COVID-19.
-Postponing in-person offerings but continues full programming, including mainstage, education classes and summer camp, virtually.
+Postponing in-person offerings but continues 101st Season full programming, including mainstage, education classes and summer camp, virtually.

 2020 Theatre celebrates 100th Anniversary.